 - Repetitive, uncontrolled eye movements

-Signs of Phenobarbital Addiction
+What are the Signs of Phenobarbital Addiction?

 People who abuse phenobarbital and who use the drug regularly can develop a tolerance, and need higher amounts to achieve its effects.
 Increased tolerance to phenobarbital can lead to physical dependence, which is when people need a certain amount of the drug to avoid experiencing withdrawal symptoms like vomiting, shaking, and seizures.
 Dependence can then lead to phenobarbital addiction, which is characterized by compulsive behaviors that influence people to continue using the drug despite negative consequences.